Atomicity means that database operations are applied following a “all or nothing” rule. A transaction is either fully applied or not at all.

 A storage engine is a piece of software that implements the details of data storage and retrieval for a database system.
 This term is primarily used within the MySQL ecosystem due to it being the first widely used relational database to have an abstraction layer around storage.
 It is analogous to a Virtual File System layer in an Operating System.
 A VFS layer allows an operating system to read and write multiple file systems (e.g. FAT, NTFS, XFS, ext3) and a Storage Engine layer allows a database server to access tables stored in different engines (for example, MyISAM or InnoDB).

 A tech preview item can be a feature, a variable, or a value within a variable.
-The term designates that the item is not yet ready for production use and is not included in support by SLA.
-A tech preview item is included in a release so that users can provide feedback.
-The item is either updated and released as general availability(GA) or removed if not useful.
-The item’s functionality can change from tech preview to GA.
+Before using this feature in production, we recommend that you test restoring production from physical backups in your environment and also use an alternative backup method for redundancy.
+A tech preview item is included in a release for users to provide feedback.
+The item is either updated, released as general availability(GA), or removed if not useful.
+The functionality can change from tech preview to GA.

 The Percona improved version of InnoDB provides performance, features, and reliability above what is shipped by Oracle in InnoDB.